briannemcgrath/computer-infrastructure/README.md

 ## **Prerequisites:**
 Before starting, ensure the following tools and libraries are installed:
-- **Operating System:** Linux or macOS (Bash compatible).
-Or use GitHub terminal which is what I did.
+- **Operating System:** Linux or macOS with Bash compatibility, or use the GitHub Codespace terminal (as I did).
 - **Command-Line Tools:** Includes `date`, `touch`, and `wget`.
 - **Python:** Version 3.6 or later.
     - **Libraries:** `pandas` for data analysis.